Please see below for frequently asked questions relating to ANZSOG’s Executive Master of Public Administration.

 Will ANZSOG be available to assist with IT support during deliveries?

-IT support will be available to students during designated teaching dates and times.
+IT support will be available to you during designated teaching dates and times.
 Further information will be made available prior to the subject commencement.

 When will the EMPA delivery schedule will be released?